rackspace/runway/docs/source/cfngin/blueprints.rst

 Blueprint when rendering.
 This is useful if you want to leverage AWS- Specific Parameter types (e.g. ``List<AWS::EC2::Image::Id>``) or Systems Manager Parameter Store values (e.g. ``AWS::SSM::Parameter::Value<String>``).
-See ``runway.cfngin.blueprints.variables.types`` for available subclasses of the ``CFNType``.
+See ``r4y.cfngin.blueprints.variables.types`` for available subclasses of the ``CFNType``.

 Example